ashwinbalaji0811/WaveGuide-Mode-Visualizer/README.md

 # WaveGuide-Mode-Visualizer

-This is a program written in Python 3.7 with 3D Visualization Package Mayavi and PyQt5 Package.
+This is a program to visualize the Electric and Magnetic Field in a Rectangular Waveguide for both TE Mode and TM Mode.
+It is written in Python 3.7 with 3D Visualization Package Mayavi and PyQt5 Package.

 ## To setup the dependencies: